The failure of a medium-size Austrian bank raises questions about the resilience of the Austrian-German banking system.

 Acharya and Steffen (A&S), authors of “Falling short of expectations?
 Stress-testing the European banking system”, have written a confusing paper whose results are biased.
 Here's why.

-Director of the Centre for Economic Performance2 articles | View profile
+Visiting Professor of International Economic Policy, Princeton University14 articles | View profile

 RT @mybuchshelf: Are book collectors real readers, or just cultural snobs? – https://t.co/xgXw1xTl4s via @aeonmag